Sites beyond Auschwitz-Birkenau

 Timothy Snyder (Bloodlands, 2010)

-June 1942 witnessed the gradually increasing figure of the trains arrived at Auschwitz from almost all parts of Europe.
-Rudolf Höß, the commandant of the Auschwitz death camp, ordered to assembly a new facility for the “mass treatment” actions beyond the territory of Birkenau.
-While the so-called “Little Red House” (Bunker-1) owed it’s euphemistic name to the bloody-brown color of the bricks, the pre-war house of the Polish family Wichaj was covered in stucco.
+June 1942 witnessed the gradually increasing figure of trains arriving at Auschwitz from almost all parts of Europe.
+Rudolf Höß, the commandant of the Auschwitz death camp, ordered the assembly of a new facility for the “mass treatment” actions beyond the territory of Birkenau.
+While the so-called “Little Red House” (Bunker-1) owed its euphemistic name to the bloody-brown color of the bricks, the pre-war house of the Polish family Wichaj was covered in stucco.
 A short time afterward this building had gained the “Little White House” epithet among the prisoners and the Bunker-2 among the German SS guards.

-The corpses of the gassed victims were then transported to the mass burial sites a few dozens of meters to the north by means of the narrow-gauge railroad line.
-The first ‘period in operation’ of the Bunker-2 was carried out between June 1942 and May 1943.
-It was not demolished in May the way that Bunker-1 (Little Red House).
-The “Little White House” was once again put in operation in May 1944 at the initial phase of the Hungarian Jews mass deportations.
-With reference to the Höß’s after-war memoirs, the ‘mass treatment’ actions were always carried out at night and the former polish farmer house was accompanied with the twigs of fruit trees brooded above.
+The corpses of the gassed victims were then transported to the mass burial sites a few dozen of meters to the north by means of the narrow-gauge railroad line.
+The first ‘period in operation’ of Bunker-2 was carried out between June 1942 and May 1943.
+It was not demolished in May the way that Bunker-1 (Little Red House) was.
+The “Little White House” was once again put into operation in May 1944 during the initial phase of the Hungarian Jews’ mass deportations.
+With reference to Höß’s after-war memoirs, the ‘mass treatment’ actions were always carried out at night and the former Polish farmer’s house was accompanied by the twigs of fruit trees brooded above.

-The recreated ruins of the former Bunker-2 historically indicates four small gas chambers with the once used holes for the Zyklon-B, as well as the separate premise for the sonderkommando squad.
-Some construction parts of the former “Little White House” were used by the local villagers to rebuild their pre-war homes in Brzezinka, leveled to the ground back in Spring 1941.
+The recreated ruins of the former Bunker-2 historically indicate four small gas chambers with the once-used holes for the Zyklon-B, as well as the separate premise for the sonderkommando squad.
+Some construction parts of the former “Little White House” were used by the local villagers to rebuild their pre-war homes in Brzezinka, leveled to the ground back in the Spring of 1941.

 On 17 July, Himmler arrived to inspect the growing Auschwitz complex.
 Afterwards, Himmler, with his entourage, went to the railway siding to watch the unloading of a transport of Dutch Jews, as the camp orchestra played again.
 Himmler followed the group selected for the gas chambers in Bunker No. 1, and watched through a small window as they died.
 He then observed the Jews in the work commando dispose of the bodies and told Höss that in future he should burn the corpses instead.